-Principal Professional Development Description of Activity Milestones 2012 Progress against milestones to date Where appropriate please address the principles for use of funding as included in the relevant section of the Implementation Plan.
+Description of Activity Milestones 2012 Progress against milestones to date Where appropriate please address the principles for use of funding as included in the relevant section of the Implementation Plan.
 List milestones as stated in the Implementation Plan Please report all activity undertaken against each milestone to date, clearly stating whether the milestone has been achieved, in progress or delayed.
-The Dare to Lead Developing Quality leaders program - this program will provide support to school leaders through collegial snapshots and situational analyses to lead improved outcomes for Koorie students What Works partnership program - this program will enable principals and their leadership teams to work with a facilitator to develop an action plan for improved engagement of Koorie students The Stronger Smarter Leadership program - this program will enable participants to develop their capacity to lead school communities to improve educational outcomes for Koorie students. enrolled in professional learning programs focused on improving outcomes of Aboriginal and Torres Strait Islander students by gender, The milestone has been achieved , as reported in the 2012 Progress Report.
+The Dare to Lead Developing Quality leaders program - this program will provide support to school leaders through collegial snapshots and situational analyses to lead improved outcomes for Koorie students What Works partnership program - this program will enable principals and their leadership teams to work with a facilitator to develop an action plan for improved engagement of Koorie students The Stronger Smarter Leadership program - this program will enable participants to develop their capacity to lead school communities to improve educational outcomes for Koorie students.
+By October 2012, up to 100 leaders enrolled in professional learning programs focused on improving outcomes of Aboriginal and Torres Strait Islander students by gender, location and sector.
+The milestone has been achieved , as reported in the 2012 Progress Report.
 Initiative 1: Implementing the Australian Curriculum - A four-module program will be specifically designed to focus on implementation including whole school curriculum and assessment planning, subject based teaching and learning, teaching and assessing general capabilities and integrated teaching and learning programs.
 This program will be complemented by two intensive modules: Initiative 2: Australian Curriculum - Leading Curriculum and Assessment - this program will develop the skills of leaders to make solid By October 2012, up to 300 leaders enrolled in professional learning focused on implementation of the Australia curriculum by gender, location and sector.
 The milestone has been achieved , as reported in the 2012 Progress Report.

+I 1

 auditing, planning and development decisions

 and sustain an ethic of continuous

 improvement in practice.

 • Initiative 3: Australian Curriculum - Leading

 Instructional Practice - this program will

 focus on developing principals' knowledge

 and skills to build and sustain a culture of

 continuous improvement in instructional

 practice amongst the teachers in their

 schools and lead the implementation of the

 Australian curriculum.

-• Initiative 8: Australian Curriculum - Leading
+Initiative 8: Australian Curriculum - Leading

 Curriculum and Cultural Change - this

 program will enhance principals' capability to

 embed Studies of Asia and intercultural

 understanding in curriculum across the

 learning areas.

 • The Implementing the Australian Curriculum

 program will run across the Catholic and

 independent sectors.
 The Leading

 Instructional Practice and Leading Curriculum

+5

 and Assessment modules may be available to

 the Catholic and independent sectors on a

 cost recovery basis following the delivery of

 the program to government leaders.

 • Initiative 5: Leadership for Specialist Schools By October 2012, up to 200 leaders Achieved

 this program will equip current and enrolled in leadership programs focused

-emerging leaders of specialist schools with on developing their capacity to deliver • Initiative 5: Leadership for Specialist Schools - 35 principals, assist
+emerging leaders of specialist schools with on developing their capacity to deliver • Initiative 5: Leadership for Specialist Schools - 35 principals, assistant

-the knowledge and skills to perform a range effective strategic leadership and principals and senior teachers were enrolled in a pilot of the Special
+the knowledge and skills to perform a range effective strategic leadership and principals and senior teachers were enrolled in a pilot of the Specialist

 of leadership functions including managing operational management by gender, School Leaders program in 2012.
-Due to the successful completion
+Due to the successful completion of

-and developing people and establishing location and sector. the pilot, 40 participants are enrolled in a 2013 intake of Special
+and developing people and establishing location and sector. the pilot, 40 participants are enrolled in a 2013 intake of Specialist

 cultures that support collaboration parents School Leaders.

+within the context of a specialist school.
+Breakdown of participants in pilot:

+Initiative 6: Online course development - Gender: 25 female and 10 male

-focus area Leading Literacy - this program
+focus area Leading Literacy - this program Location: Participants are from the following regions:

+will provide a platform for professional o Barwon South West Region - 1

+10